jasine/scgrid/README.md

 store with mongoDB: `await scgrid.createStore('mongodb://localhost:27017/db');`

-**If not store with mongoDB, data will be store in memory and will lost after program restart**
+**If not store with mongoDB, data will be stored in memory and will lost after program restart**

 ## Usage